 Based on a true story about a man named Christopher Gardner.
-Gardner has invested heavily in a device known as a "Bone Density scanner".
-He feels like he has made these devices.
-However, they do not sell as they are marginally better than the current technology at a much higher price.
-As Gardner tries to figure out how to sell them, his wife leaves him, he loses his house, his bank account, and credit cards.
-Forced to live out in the streets with his son, Gardner is now desperate to find a steady job; he takes on a job as a stockbroker, but before he can receive pay, he needs to go through 6 months of training, and to sell his devices.
+Gardner has invested heavily in a device known as a "bone density scanner".
+He feels like he has it made selling these devices.
+However, they do not sell well as they are marginally better than x-ray at a much higher price.
+As Gardner works to make ends meet, his wife leaves him and he loses his apartment.
+Forced to live out in the streets with his son, Gardner continues to sell bone density scanners while concurrently taking on an unpaid internship as a stockbroker, with slim chances for advancement to a paid position.
+Before he can receive pay, he needs to outshine the competition through 6 months of training, and to sell his devices to stay afloat.
 Written by

 See more »

 Here's the deal: It's real, it's heavy, and it's inspirational, but NOT AT ALL cheesy.
 Don't like that?
 Don't see it.
 I won't say much else.
 I will say that Will Smith was shockingly good now that he's paid his dues with "Men in Black" and "Bad Boys."

 I was very happy that this film never got political and blamed Reagan for the number of "down on their luck" people that were shown, nor was the race card ever pulled out.
 It was also refreshing that Smith's character never blamed anybody for his troubles.

 It's very funny at parts, but be prepared for some serious drama.
 In no ways is it cliché or contrived or boring.
 Let's just say that's it not Oliver Stone dramatic.
 This truly is a must see.
 To say "I laughed, I cried" would be really lame.
 It is the truth, though.

 We know that Scorsese's crowning achievement "The Departed" is going to take the cake at the Oscars, and I won't be complaining.
 But this movie deserves to be experienced and taken in by the masses.

 477 of 564 people found this review helpful.